Q. What calling scenarios are supported?

 A. Dubber records Inbound calls (i.e. An external party calling a RingCentral user), Outbound calls (i.e. a RingCentral user calling an external party) and Internal calls (i.e. a RingCentral user calling another RingCentral user).
 Inbound calls that result in a voicemail being deposited are not recorded.

-Q. Can I disabled RingCentral Automatic Call Recording (or change configuration specific for a user/extension)
+Q. Can I disable RingCentral Automatic Call Recording (or change configuration specific for a user/extension)

 A. Automatic Call Recording must be enabled on the RingCentral account (and for each user that is to be recorded) for Dubber to ingest recordings.